The PlayStation 4 has some serious guts. Sony has been bragging about its 8GB of GDDR5 RAM since it was announced, and frankly, the system needs it.

 The PlayStation 4 needs to go the distance.
 So how is it performing now, one year into its life?

 The PlayStation 3's interface was dense, and plagued by pop in.
 While it got you to the homescreen quick enough, all the icons needed a little more time to appear.

 The PlayStation 4's interface has been streamlined considerably.
 Now known as the Dynamic Menu, it's composed of two horizontal feeds.
-The primary menu serves up games and apps, the one above it hosts your trophies, friends list, your PSN profile and system settings.
+The primary menu serves up games and apps, while the one above it hosts your trophies, friends list, your PSN profile and system settings.
 All of this lays on top of a customizable theme.

 Coming out of a cold boot, you're on the homescreen in less than thirty seconds.
 The same goes for coming out of standby.
 There's still some icon pop in, meaning the menu needs a few extra second to populate.
-None of that is terribly impressive, performance will undoubtedly be better for those who upgrade to an SSD.

 As far as responding to player inputs goes, it's very fast.
 You can drill through menus almost immediately, and everything moves in the blink of an eye.